Three stars (ice hockey): Usage

 Despite its popularity in North America, three stars are generally not awarded during international play, such as at the Winter Olympic Games.
 The IIHF World Championships and World Junior Championships instead issue awards such as "Best Player" for each team per game, or the overall best player per position over the course of the tournament.

 Unusual selections

 The three star selections for a game, being a "fun" statistic, do not ordinarily affect any other aspect of the game.
 As such, there have been instances in which the three stars have been awarded in an unexpected way, often to recognize a single player's accomplishments.

-On occasion, a player has been awarded all three stars, or a star has been given to non-players, such as the crowd in attendance.
+On occasion, one player may be awarded all three stars.